Light of Affection: Refia

 Refia stands out compared to the boys by virtue of being a wholly new character created for Final Fantasy III; There is nobody waiting in Cid's airship in the Famicom game and Takka is mentioned to have no family.

 An unused interaction between Arc and Aria reveals that Refia is the same age as her.
 Thus, Refia is 15 years old.
-World of Final Fantasy colloborates this, as the "Who's Who" compendium lists that as her age.
+World of Final Fantasy corroborates this, as the "Who's Who" compendium lists that as her age.

 Personality

 Refia is a healthy balance of serious and jovial.
 She can crack wise and joke about (especially at Luneth or Desch's expense in response to their antics), but she also has more of a focus compared to Luneth, and to a lesser extent Arc.
 Even when not joking about, Refia usually keeps a positive attitude.
 That said, Refia's more no-nonsense moments tends to lead to her acting frustrated when those she's with brush her off or continue to clown around.
-This particular trait results in Desch and especially Luneth being the target of her ire, although Arc also tends to get it during the moments where he's on a similar wavelength as Luneth.
+This particular trait results in Desch and especially Luneth being the target of her anger, although Arc also tends to get it during the moments where he's on a similar wavelength as Luneth.

 Refia is empathic and supports others when they need it.
 The final game demonstrates it primarily through Desch's girlfriend, Salina, who is suffering from heartbreak due to his disappearance.
 Refia chews Desch out for abandoning her when the party first meets him, which partially sets the tone for their interactions.
 The unused text demonstrates it even further, with her showing the most concern for Mrs. Cid's illness and convincing Ingus to meet with Sara before the party leaves.